Divisibility of orders of reductions of elliptic curves: Introduction

 Given an integer $m\ge 2$ that is not a divisor of the order of the torsion subgroup of any elliptic curve in the $\Q$-isogeny class of $E$, one knows that $E$ has a torsion point of order $m$ under base change to the division field $\Q(E[m])$, where $E[m]$ is the group of $m$-torsion points on $E$.
 By considering the splitting behavior of the primes in the latter field, one can easily show that the primes $p$ for which $|\widetilde{E}_p(\Fp)|$ is divisible by $m$ is of positive density.
 In this work, we consider the case when $|E(K)_{\tors}|\equiv 0\mod m$ for some quadratic field $K$.
 In \cite{Enrique,Enrique2, Najman}, the possible torsion subgroups of $E$ that appear when the base is changed from $\Q$ to a quadratic field $K$ are listed.
 Using the arithmetic of quadratic fields, it can be seen that orders of reductions of $E$ modulo primes of good reduction are closely linked to the torsion subgroups of certain quadratic twists of $E$.
 This enables us to obtain information about the congruence classes of $|\widetilde{E}_p(\Fp)|$ modulo $|E(K)_{\tors}|$.
 In addition, we show the existence of an integer $N$ that depends on $K$ such that for primes $p$ modulo $ N$, one can determine explicitly the possibilities for $|\widetilde{E}_p(\Fp)|$ modulo $|E(K)_{\tors}|$.
 Thus, given any $a$ modulo $|E(K)_{\tors}|$, an estimate for the density of primes $p$ such that $|\widetilde{E}_p(\Fp)|\equiv a \mod |E(K)_{\tors}|$ can be computed.
-This provides families of elliptic curves $E$, with no complex multiplication, for which one can find integers $m$ such that $|\widetilde{E}_p(\Fp)|\mod m$ are completely determined and the primes of occurrence $p$ are explicitly known.
-Up to the knowledge of the authors, there are only few examples in the literature of pairs of elliptic curves with no complex multiplication together with integers $m$ for which the latter information is available.
-For such an example see \cite[Theorem 2]{KKP} where the congruence classes $|\widetilde{E}_p(\Fp)|\mod 12$ of the curve $E:\ y^2=x^3-12x-11$ are given.
-We can recover the occurrences of these classes by noticing the growth of the torsion subgroup of a $\Q$-isogenous elliptic curve over the quadratic field $\Q(\sqrt{5})$.
-In fact, our local computations suggest that studying the growth of the torsion of quadratic twists of elliptic curves over number fields of small degree might provide us with similar congruence data for elliptic curves whose torsion grows over these fields.
+The following result will be proved in the paper.